GCS-ZHN/cli-tools-registry/cli-shard/README.md

 shard -i data.csv -o data/
 ```

-for more options, see `shard --help`.
+for more usage options, see `shard --help`.